Two decades of the BIF.

 In the early 1990s, Hyalite Canyon had a growing reputation for some of the best winter routes in North America, and people around the country were eager to learn how to climb frozen waterfalls with ice axes in their hands and crampons on their feet.

 In 1995, Northern Lights, an outdoor store in Bozeman, hosted a gear demo just after Thanksgiving, giving plenty of time for ice climbs to freeze before Hyalite Rd. became impassable with snow.
-Hyalite wasn’t plowed regularly, and driving to the ice routes was a gamble at best.
+Hyalite wasn’t plowed regularly back then, and driving to the ice routes was a gamble at best.
 “There wasn’t any ice-climbing gear to rent,” recalls Joel Lee, an employee of Northern Lights at the time.
 “We would get a little gear on loan from the manufacturers with staff providing instruction to expose the community to the sport.”
 Lee left Northern Lights in 1996 to join a new climbing store, Barrel Mountaineering, and envisioned the first real climbing festival in Bozeman.
 He invited three prominent climbers to teach clinics and present slideshows—Bozeman legend Jack Tackle and two pioneering climbers from Canada, Joe Josephson and Barry Blanchard.

 These athletes, and those that followed, like Mark Twight, Will Gadd, and Stevie Haston, provided an international flair for the festival and began what would become a trademark experience for the Barrel Ice Festival.
 Festival participants could actually climb with magazine heroes, inspiring the next generation of ice climbers.
 “If you haven’t seen any of these guys climb, you don’t know whether it’s within your realm of possibility,” explains Lee.
 “But when you have them climb and teach alongside beginners, it humanizes the sport.
 It makes it much more achievable.”